 Global System For Mobile Communications Association's score of 31 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, the Global System for Mobile Communications Association (GSMA), headquartered in Great Britain, reported total carbon emissions of approximately 3,200,000,000 kg CO2e, encompassing Scope 1 and 2 emissions.
-This data highlights the significant environmental impact of the telecommunications sector.
-For the year 2020, GSMA disclosed Scope 3 emissions amounting to about 1,909,321,000 kg CO2e.
-The breakdown of these emissions includes capital goods (approximately 76,372,840 kg CO2e), business travel (about 11,455,920 kg CO2e), use of sold products (approximately 673,990,310 kg CO2e), purchased goods and services (around 994,756,240 kg CO2e), and fuel and energy-related activities (approximately 154,655,000 kg CO2e).
-GSMA has committed to ambitious reduction targets, pledging to reduce emissions by 87% by 2030 against a 2016/17 baseline for both Scope 1 and Scope 2 emissions.
-This commitment aligns with the Science Based Targets initiative (SBTi) approach, demonstrating a proactive stance towards climate action.
-Overall, GSMA's emissions data and reduction initiatives reflect a growing recognition of the need for sustainability within the telecommunications industry, as they work towards significant carbon footprint reductions in the coming years.
+This figure highlights the significant impact of their operations on the environment.
+In 2020, GSMA disclosed Scope 3 emissions amounting to about 1,909,321,000 kg CO2e, with notable contributions from categories such as purchased goods and services (approximately 994,756,240 kg CO2e) and the use of sold products (around 673,990,310 kg CO2e).
+GSMA has set ambitious reduction targets under the Science Based Targets initiative (SBTi), pledging to reduce emissions by 87% by 2030 against a 2016/17 baseline for both Scope 1 and Scope 2 emissions.
+This commitment reflects their proactive approach to addressing climate change and aligns with industry standards for sustainability.
+Overall, GSMA's climate commitments and emissions data underscore their dedication to reducing their carbon footprint and promoting environmental responsibility within the telecommunications sector.

 Access structured emissions data, company-specific emission factors, and source documents